mglt/draft-mglt-ipsecme-diet-esp/draft-ietf-ipsecme-diet-esp.md

         v                                                 |
 Outbound Traffic                                  Inbound Traffic
 ~~~
 {: #fig-arch artwork-align="center" title="SCHC Integration into the IPsec Stack.
 Packets are described for IPsec in tunnel mode.
-C designates the Compressed header for the fields inside.
+C designates the Compressed Header for the fields inside.
 IIP refers to the Inner IP packet, EH refers to the ESP Header, and ET refers to the ESP Trailer.
 IIPC, CTEC and EEC respectively designate the Inner IP Compressor, the Clear Text ESP Compressor, and the Encrypted ESP Compressor."}

 ## SCHC Parameters for Diet-ESP